mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 2” (June 10, 1979) at 1:27:20](https://katagiritranscripts.net/1979-06-10-Fukanzazengi-Talk-2#12720).

-And also, this kind of maturation does not happen alone.
-Here we again see the connection between zazen and the Precepts:
+And also, this kind of maturation does not happen alone:

 > [Kyōgō Zen master says,] “In attaining enlightenment under Bodhi tree Shakyamuni Buddha fruited the precepts.”
 Shakyamuni Buddha did not try to fruit the precepts; *fruit* is [that] naturally something is matured, nurtured.
 Not only by one person; no, you cannot mature anything [that way], you cannot ripen anything by yourself.
 You need lots of help.
 You know, others: trees, birds, all sentient beings, past, present, future.
 All sentient beings [are there], *then* something is ripened.
 >